kjkeaston/s_challenge/README.md

 Extra Credit: Are there any other insights you were able to uncover when analyzing the data set?
 =======================================================================================

 It seems that when a user cancels their account, the plan_name gets saved as ‘Canceled’.
-This feels very odd as cancelled is not a plan type.
+This feels very odd as canceled is not a plan type.
 Seems like a strange way to handle that information.
 What would be better is to have a separate column, say ‘plan_canceled’ in the `users` or `user_plans` table that stores a boolean value of whether someone cancels or not.
-This would be a bit more intuitive and would allow you to see if a certain plan level is more likely to get cancelled over others.
+This would be a bit more intuitive and would allow you to see if a certain plan level is more likely to get canceled over others.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++